 Nearly anyone can benefit from opening an IRA—they allow consumers to watch their money grow without depending on an employer’s 401(k) account.
 It’s important to note that you can legally only contribute a certain amount to your IRA each year.
 You’re limited to $5,500 in contributions if you’re under the age of 50, and that number goes up to $6,500 if you’re 50 or older.

 Looking for more help getting started?
-Check out Benzinga’s list of the top IRA providers of 2018 to learn more about the best companies that offer IRA assistance.
+Check out Benzinga’s list of the top IRA providers to learn more about the best companies that offer IRA assistance.